tensorush/tensorush.github.io/content/dns.md

 themes = ["life"]
 +++

-Human body and mind are capable of such health it becomes nothing short of a superpower.
+Human body and mind are capable of such health it's nothing short of a superpower.

 <!-- more -->